 - a shipping label to print at home

 - the tracking number is automatically populated and hyperlinked in your view making it easy for you and the buyer to trace progress.

-Competitive Landscape: Lots of options with different service levels.
+Lots of options with different service levels.
 Also lots of overlap in the products available on competing platforms.